-WJILDR is a student-edited specialty law journal, originally dedicated to exploring provocative international legal issues.
-In 1995, the Journal expanded its focus to include dispute resolution.
+WJILDR is a student-run specialty law journal, originally dedicated to exploring provocative international legal issues.
+In 1995, the Journal expanded its focus to include international dispute resolution.
 To date, the Journal has published on topics ranging from the global effects of e-commerce to the role of religion in international law.
-Our authors have included law professors, an Oxford Don, a state Attorney General, a state supreme court Chief Justice, a U.S. senator and a former President of the International Court of Justice.
+Our authors have included law professors, an Oxford Don, a state Attorney General, a state supreme court Chief Justice, a U.S. senator, and a former President of the International Court of Justice.

-Journal members are a mix of Willamette law students interested in international law, dispute resolution, and legal academia.
-We are dedicated to producing topical, quality scholarly work with every issue, but at the same time we aim to have fun with our work.
+The Journal Board members are Willamette law students interested in international law and dispute resolution.
+We are dedicated to producing topical, quality, scholarly work with every issue.

-We currently have a staff of 20+ members, each of which have undergone a rigorous selection process.
-We encourage all interested Willamette students to pursue Journal membership, or even seek publication in an upcoming volume.
+Our Editorial Board members can be found here, all of whom have undergone a rigorous selection process.
+We encourage all interested Willamette students to pursue Journal membership.

-Once the First Year Appellate Brief application process is completed, both first and second year students are invited to participate in a closed universe memo competition.
-This competition usually takes place over a two week period in late July, and follows the same selection process that is used in the Appellate Brief competition.
-Invitations are usually issued in August.
+Upcoming second and third year students in good academic standing are invited to participate in a closed universe edit-on competition.
+This competition usually takes place over a ten-day period in July and applications are submitted anonymously.
+Invitations are issued shortly thereafter.

 There are many benefits to becoming a member of a scholarly journal while in law school.
 Some examples are listed below.

-- Editing skills, and careful training in the Harvard Blue Book Citation Style
+- Gaining editing skills and careful training in the Harvard Bluebook Citation Style

 - Learning about issues in International Law & Dispute Resolution